Cinema of Argentina: 1973–1976: The "Camporist spring" and political violence

+1976–1983: During the last civic-military dictatorship

+From 1975 onward, production fell sharply: 32 features were made in 1975, but only 16 in 1976, with partial recovery to 31 in 1979.
+The sector shifted toward low-quality comedies, light entertainment and commercial vehicles, while respected directors like Leopoldo Torre Nilsson and Leonardo Favio struggled with censorship or box-office failures.
+Studios such as Argentina Sono Film closed, Aries reoriented its production to broad commercial comedies, and rising ticket prices narrowed audiences to wealthier urban publics, with neighborhood theaters disappearing.
+Foreign distributors, particularly U.S. companies, consolidated dominance, recording a 59.9% revenue increase in Argentina between 1977 and 1978.
+Filmmakers were exiled, disappeared, or killed: Raymundo Gleyzer was abducted in 1976, Enrique Juárez was murdered, and Jorge Cedrón died in exile under suspicious circumstances.

 Heavily censored from 1975 until about 1980, Argentine film-makers generally limited themselves to light-hearted subjects.
 Among the productions during that era was Héctor Olivera's adaptation of Roberto Cossa's play, La nona (Grandma, 1979).
 The dark comedy became a reference to the foreign debt interest payments that later saddled the Argentine economy.
 One director who, even as a supporter of the military regime, delved into middle-class neuroses with frankness was Fernando Siro, an inventive film-maker seemingly insensitive to many of his colleagues' tribulations, many of whom were forced to leave during the dictatorship.
 Though his attitudes distanced him from his peers and public, his 1981 tragedy Venido a menos ("Dilapidated") continues to be influential.

-Early 1980s

 Following a loosening of restrictions in 1980, muck-raking cinema began to make itself evident on the Argentine screen.
 Plunging head-long into subjects like corruption and impunity (without directly indicting those in power), Adolfo Aristarain's Tiempo de revancha ("Time for Revenge", 1981), Fernando Ayala's Plata dulce ("Sweet Money," 1982) and Eduardo Calcagno's Los enemigos ("The Enemies," 1983) took hard looks at labor rights abuses, corporate corruption and the day's prevailing climate of fear at a time when doing so was often perilous.
 Petty corruption was also brought up in Fernando Ayala's El Arreglo ("The Deal," 1983).